JaxPlays-Inc/jaxplays.org/content/productions/2010/2013-Conversations-After-a-Burial.md

 - photo: 2013-Conversations-After-A-Burial-07.webp
   photo_attr: Redgie Gutshall
   photo_alt:
-  photo_caption: "'Conversations After a Burial' at Players by the Sea"
+  photo_caption: "Paul Carelli, Karen Overstreet & Kevin Bodge (left to right) in 'Conversations After a Burial' at Players by the Sea"
 - photo: 2013-Conversations-After-A-Burial-01.webp
   photo_attr: Redgie Gutshall
   photo_alt:
-  photo_caption: "'Conversations After a Burial' at Players by the Sea"
+  photo_caption: "Paul Carelli in 'Conversations After a Burial' at Players by the Sea"
 - photo: 2013-Conversations-After-A-Burial-02.webp
   photo_attr: Redgie Gutshall
   photo_alt:
-  photo_caption: "'Conversations After a Burial' at Players by the Sea"
+  photo_caption: "Kevin Bodge & Olivia Gowan Snell in 'Conversations After a Burial' at Players by the Sea"
 - photo: 2013-Conversations-After-A-Burial-03.webp
   photo_attr: Redgie Gutshall
   photo_alt:
-  photo_caption: "'Conversations After a Burial' at Players by the Sea"
+  photo_caption: "Kevin Bodge & Olivia Gowan Snell in 'Conversations After a Burial' at Players by the Sea"
 - photo: 2013-Conversations-After-A-Burial-04.webp
   photo_attr: Redgie Gutshall
   photo_alt:
-  photo_caption: "'Conversations After a Burial' at Players by the Sea"
+  photo_caption: "Kevin Bodge & Olivia Gowan Snell in 'Conversations After a Burial' at Players by the Sea"
 - photo: 2013-Conversations-After-A-Burial-09.webp
   photo_attr: Redgie Gutshall
   photo_alt:
-  photo_caption: "'Conversations After a Burial' at Players by the Sea"
+  photo_caption: "Paul Carelli in 'Conversations After a Burial' at Players by the Sea"
 - photo: 2013-Conversations-After-A-Burial-05.webp
   photo_attr: Redgie Gutshall
   photo_alt:
-  photo_caption: "'Conversations After a Burial' at Players by the Sea"
+  photo_caption: "Paul Carelli, Kevin Bodge & Karen Overstreet in 'Conversations After a Burial' at Players by the Sea"
 - photo: 2013-Conversations-After-A-Burial-06.webp
   photo_attr: Redgie Gutshall
   photo_alt:
-  photo_caption: "'Conversations After a Burial' at Players by the Sea"
+  photo_caption: "Paul Carelli, Kevin Bodge & Karen Overstreet in 'Conversations After a Burial' at Players by the Sea"
 - photo: 2013-Conversations-After-A-Burial-07.webp
   photo_attr: Redgie Gutshall
   photo_alt:
-  photo_caption: "'Conversations After a Burial' at Players by the Sea"
+  photo_caption: "Paul Carelli, Karen Overstreet & Kevin Bodge in 'Conversations After a Burial' at Players by the Sea"
 - photo: 2013-Conversations-After-A-Burial-08.webp
   photo_attr: Redgie Gutshall
   photo_alt:
-  photo_caption: "'Conversations After a Burial' at Players by the Sea"
+  photo_caption: "Paul Carelli, Karen Overstreet & Kevin Bodge in 'Conversations After a Burial' at Players by the Sea"
 - photo: 2013-Conversations-After-A-Burial-10.webp
   photo_attr: Redgie Gutshall
   photo_alt:
-  photo_caption: "'Conversations After a Burial' at Players by the Sea"
+  photo_caption: "Paul Carelli in 'Conversations After a Burial' at Players by the Sea"
 - photo: 2013-Conversations-After-A-Burial-11.webp
   photo_attr: Redgie Gutshall
   photo_alt:
-  photo_caption: "'Conversations After a Burial' at Players by the Sea"
+  photo_caption: "Karen Overstreet & Kevin Bodge in 'Conversations After a Burial' at Players by the Sea"
 - photo: 2013-Conversations-After-A-Burial-12.webp
   photo_attr: Redgie Gutshall
   photo_alt:
-  photo_caption: "'Conversations After a Burial' at Players by the Sea"
+  photo_caption: "Karen Overstreet & Kevin Bodge in 'Conversations After a Burial' at Players by the Sea"
 - photo: 2013-Conversations-After-A-Burial-13.webp
   photo_attr: Redgie Gutshall
   photo_alt:
-  photo_caption: "'Conversations After a Burial' at Players by the Sea"
+  photo_caption: "Karen Overstreet & Kevin Bodge in 'Conversations After a Burial' at Players by the Sea"
 - photo: 2013-Conversations-After-A-Burial-14.webp
   photo_attr: Redgie Gutshall
   photo_alt:
-  photo_caption: "'Conversations After a Burial' at Players by the Sea"
+  photo_caption: "Karen Overstreet & Kevin Bodge in 'Conversations After a Burial' at Players by the Sea"
 - photo: 2013-Conversations-After-A-Burial-15.webp
   photo_attr: Redgie Gutshall
   photo_alt:
-  photo_caption: "'Conversations After a Burial' at Players by the Sea"
+  photo_caption: "Karen Overstreet & Kevin Bodge in 'Conversations After a Burial' at Players by the Sea"
 - photo: 2013-Conversations-After-A-Burial-16.webp
   photo_attr: Redgie Gutshall
   photo_alt:
-  photo_caption: "'Conversations After a Burial' at Players by the Sea"
+  photo_caption: "Karen Overstreet & Kevin Bodge in 'Conversations After a Burial' at Players by the Sea"
+- photo: /media/posters/2013-Conversations-After-A-Burial-Teaser-Poster-01.webp
+  photo_attr: Players by the Sea
+  photo_alt:
+  photo_caption: Poster for 'Conversations After a Burial' at Players by the Sea
 # Conversations After a Burial
 Genres:
   - Play